 Mediation lets you resolve your divorce case without adversarial lawyers.
-Some couples are able to resolve every issue in their divorce case in advance.
+Some couples are able to resolve every issue in their divorce case before any paperwork is file, and without a third party’s assistance.
 If that fits your situation, I offer representation for uncontested divorces.

 Mediation is statutorily defined as “…[A] process whereby a neutral third person called a mediator acts to encourage and facilitate the resolution of a dispute between two or more parties.”
 It is an informal and nonadversarial process with the objective of helping the disputing parties reach a mutually acceptable and voluntary agreement.
 In mediation, decision making authority rests with the parties.
 The role of the mediator includes, but is not limited to, assisting the parties in identifying issues, fostering joint problem solving, and exploring settlement alternatives.
 The mediator has no decision making power.
 Any agreement reached will be by mutual consent of the parties.
 A written agreement that is signed may be filed and submitted to the court with the parties consent.